Trucker guidetruckerBlogtrucker

 While electronic logging devices (ELDs) automate much of this process, manual logs remain an essential backup.
 If you ever need to rely on them, you’ll need to know exactly what’s required under DOT logbook regulations.

 The CDL logbook rules state that you must use a 24-hour graph grid to log your hours of service and include certain details on each page of your logbook.
-While the overall look and layout of your log can be customized, the required information cannot.
+While the overall look and layout of your log can be customized, the required information can't.
 Here’s what must be recorded:

 - Date: The month, day, and year that the 24-hour period began.
 If a driver takes multiple consecutive days off duty, they can combine them on one log page with an explanation in the "Remarks" section.